Recognizing Norfolk Potential

 Always check the soil by hand before watering your plant.
 Let the soil dry slightly about an inch deep, and then water thoroughly, until water runs out the container's drainage holes.
 Always empty the saucer completely, so the tree never sits in water.
 Give the pot a quarter turn every time you water.
 With window light coming from a single direction, this promotes even growth and encourages symmetry.

 As spring approaches, bright green growth on branch tips signals the rest is over.
 It's time for fertilizer and increased water.
-Use a complete, slow-release fertilizer with all three numbers on the label close to the same, such as Alaska by Pennington All Purpose Dry Fertilizer 6-4-6, the same one used at planting time.
+Add a fish-based fertilizer such as Alaska Fish Fertilizer 5-1-1 into the potting soil, according to label instructions for the size of your container and your tree, to give repotted trees a healthy nutritional foundation.
 Add the fertilizer to the top of the plant's soil every six weeks during the active growing season from spring until fall.
 Follow label instructions for the size of your tree, gently scratch the fertilizer into the soil, and water it in.

 Water your Norfolk Island pine whenever the soil feels dry to the touch, and always empty the saucer.
 If the soil pulls away from the pot's edge as it dries, gently press it back in place with your thumb.
 This keeps water headed toward roots instead of running down the pot's sides.